N12 road (Ghana): Bono Region

 The Sunyani-Mim road continues until Sunyani in the Sunyani Municipal District, which is also the capital of the Bono Region.
-The N12 leaves the eastern side of Sunyani as the Sunyan-Wenchi road and then bends northwards to arrive at Wenchi in the Wenchi Municipal District.
+The N12 leaves the eastern side of Sunyani as the Sunyan-Wenchi road, goes through Yawhima and then bends northwards to arrive at Wenchi in the Wenchi Municipal District.
 It then continues northwards as the Wa-Bole road.
 It continues until Langoro where it crosses the Black Volta river into the Savannah Region.